 1. Complete a DMV-approved Pre-Licensing class

-This class teaches how to become a dealer, how to get into dealer auctions, and how to buy and sell vehicles and prepares/certifies you for the DMV exam.
+This class teaches how to become a dealer, how to get into dealer auctions, how to buy and sell vehicles and prepares/certifies you for the DMV exam.
 We cover dealer bonds, different license types, location and office requirements, the application process and more.

 Classes and registration.

 The fee is $16.00.
 The Pre-Licensing Class will prepare you for this test.
-We will give you a pre-test during our class to ensure you are ready.
+You will complete your certificate test during our class to ensure you are ready.
 You will upload your certificate to your OL portal to show proof of Pre Licensing completion and to schedule your exam.

 Sample Test Questions